World Renown Youth Choir Visits the Great Northern Peninsula

 Christopher C. Mitchelmore

-Posted on August 4, 2011, in Art, Community Economic Development, Heritage and tagged canada, Danny Boy, French Shore, Goose Cove East, Great Northern Peninsula, Iceberg, National League, Newfoundland & Labrador.
+Posted on August 4, 2011, in Art, Community Economic Development, Tourism and tagged canada, Cultural Experiences, Danny Boy, Goose Cove East, Great Northern Peninsula, Iceberg, National League, Newfoundland & Labrador.
 Bookmark the permalink.
 2 Comments.